-When you send out an auto-reply from an email system you want to take care to not send replies to automatically generated emails.
+When you send out an autoreply from an email system you want to take care to not send replies to automatically generated emails.
 At best, you will get a useless delivery failure.
-At words, you will get an infinite email loop and a world of chaos.
+At worst, you will get an infinite email loop and a world of chaos.

 Turns out that reliably detecting automatically generated emails is not always easy.
-Here are my observations based on writing a detector for this and scanning about 100,000 emails with it (extensive personal archive and company archive).
+Here are my observations based on writing a detector for this and scanning about 100,000 emails with it (extensive personal archive and a company archive); it’s been working well for several years (I originally wrote this in 2015).

 Defined in RFC 3834.

-This is the ‘official’ standard way to indicate your message is an auto-reply.
+This is the ‘official’ standard to indicate your message is an autoreply.
+You

 Defined by Microsoft